misrori/aranykezdata/README.md

-# data to aranykez package
+# Data to aranykez package